zahrag/BIOSCAN-1M/README.md

 the taxonomy classification of insects.
 Anyone interested in using BIOSCAN_1M Dataset and/or the corresponding code repository, please cite the [Paper](link_to_add):

+## References

-- Gharaee, Zahra, Gong, ZeMing, Pellegrino, Nicholas, Zarubiieva, Iuliia, Bruslund Haurum, Joakim, Lowe, Scott C., McKeown, Jaclyn T.A., Ho, Chris C.Y., McLeod, Joschka, Wei, Yi-Yun C., Agda, Jireh, Ratnasingham, Sujeevan, Steinke, Dirk, Chang, Angel X., W.~Taylor, Graham, and Fieguth, Paul.
+- Gharaee, Zahra and Gong, ZeMing and Pellegrino, Nicholas and Zarubiieva, Iuliia and Bruslund Haurum, Joakim and C. Lowe, Scott and  T.A.
+McKeown, Jaclyn and C.Y.
+Ho, Chris and McLeod, Joschka and C. Wei, Yi-Yun and Agda, Jireh and Ratnasingham, Sujeevan and Steinke, Dirk and X. Chang, Angel and W.~Taylor, Graham and Fieguth, Paul.
 (2023).
 A Step Towards Worldwide Biodiversity Assessment: The BIOSCAN-1M Insect Dataset. *Proceedings of the Conference Name*, 2023, X-Y. [DOI](https://doi.org/10.xxxx/xxxxxx)

 ###### <h3> Dataset